Narcotics

 Beyond the legality of the search, the prosecution must prove that you were actually in possession of the illegal substance.
 "Possession" is a specific legal standard that requires more than just being in the vicinity of a drug.

-We challenge the prosecution’s evidence by questioning whether they can truly establish that the drugs belonged to you, that you knew of their presence, or that you had control over them.
-In cases involving multiple people or shared spaces, this often becomes a pivotal point of the defense.
+We challenge the prosecution's evidence by questioning whether they can truly establish that the drugs belonged to you, that you knew of their presence, or that you had control over them.
+In cases involving multiple people, shared spaces, or vehicle searches, this often becomes a pivotal point of the defense.